lingsuann02/monstermania/README.md

 Monster Mania is the game where you bet on which monster eats the most!
-Check it out yourself at https://monstermania.vercel.app/
+Check it out yourself at https://monstermania.vercel.app/ The server may have to cold start when you access this website, so server responses may be initially slow.

 ## Requirements